A topic from the subject of Biochemistry in Chemistry.

 Biological oxidation is involved in various biological processes, including:

-• Cellular respiration: The process by which cells extract energy from glucose.
+• Cellular respiration: The process by which cells extract energy from glucose and other fuel molecules through a series of redox reactions.

-• Antioxidant defense: The process by which the body protects itself from damage caused by free radicals.
+• Antioxidant defense: The process by which the body protects itself from damage caused by reactive oxygen species (ROS) or free radicals through enzymatic and non-enzymatic antioxidant mechanisms.

 Conclusion